aszepieniec/stark-anatomy/docs/fri.md

 The blue codeword is far from any codeword that matches with a low degree polynomial, whereas the green codeword does correspond to a low degree polynomial.
 In order to switch from blue to green, the malicious prover uses a hybrid codeword in the second round.
 This hybrid codeword is obtained by selecting the values from the one codeword or the other based on a randomly chosen partition.
 The malicious prover succeeds when all colinearity checks involve points of the same color.

 The attack is thwarted when the same indices are used.
-The hybrid codeword necessarily generates a colinearity test of mismatching colors in at least one round.
+The hybrid codeword necessarily generates a colinearity test of mismatching colors -- either in the current or in the next round.

 ### Intuition for Security